 AFCEN codes are used as reference for nuclear components in over 100 power plants currently in operation (95), under construction (18) or in planning stages (15) around the world.

 Since 1980, AFCEN codes have served as basis for the design and fabrication of specific Class 1 mechanical components (vessels, internals, steam generators, primary motor pump units, pressurizers, primary valves and fittings) and Class 2 and 3 components, and electrical components for France’s last 16 nuclear units (P’4 and N4) as well as for the construction of nuclear civil engineering works in South Africa (Koeberg) and Korea (Ulchin).
 These reactors actually represent the first applications of AFCEN’s codes.
-AFCEN codes will subsequently be used to design, build and operate the Daya Bay and Ling Ao power plants in China.
+AFCEN codes have subsequently been used to design, build and operate the Daya Bay and Ling Ao power plants in China, as well as different EPRs around the world.

 The table hereafter summarizes how the different AFCEN codes are used around the world during the planning, design, construction and operation of the concerned reactors.